 Who Is Brigitte Bardot?

-Brigitte Bardot was born on September 28, 1934, in Paris, France.
-She graced the cover of Elle magazine as a teen and went on to star in several films before being featured in 1956’s And God Created Woman, which launched her to international fame.
+Brigitte Bardot is a French model and actress who graced the cover of Elle magazine as a teen and went on to star in several films before being featured in 1956’s And God Created Woman, which launched her to international fame.
 She appeared in dozens of films over her career, including Contempt and Viva Maria!, and retired from acting in the 1970s.
 She has subsequently devoted her life to animal activism.

 Early Life and Films

 Brigitte Anne-Marie Bardot was born on September 28, 1934, in Paris, France.
 She studied ballet as a teenager at the National Superior Conservatory of Paris for Music and Dance and appeared on the cover of France's Elle magazine at the age of 15.
 She was discovered by screenwriter and future filmmaker Roger Vadim, and the two wed in 1952.
 Bardot made her big-screen debut that year as well, in Le Trou Normand.
 Various roles followed, including as a romantic leading lady in La Lumiere d'en Face (1954) and a handmaiden in Helen of Troy (1955).

 Bardot would be widely seen in Vadim's directorial debut, And God Created Woman (1956), in which Bardot played a sexually liberated young woman in the southern French town of St. Tropez.
 The film was noted for its daring nudity and sensual dynamics, proving popular to moviegoers and launching Bardot to international stardom.
 Through her films and off-screen photos taken by the paparazzi, Bardot became renowned for displaying a naturalistic, free-flowing sensuality that spoke to the concept of joie de vivre, becoming Europe's top actress.